 - You and/or your customer utilizes an API integration that was not built or deployed by 3PL Central

 - Your warehouse leverages our QuickBooks integration for accounting purposes and uses a Desktop version (not QuickBooks Online)

 - Your customer leverages our legacy QuickBooks integration for order imports

 - Your warehouse uses our classic mobile scanning solution (not SmartScan)

-If these statements do not apply to you, no further action is required on your part at this time.
+If these statements do not apply to you, other than auditing your event notification settings, no further action is required on your part at this time.